John Bereslavsky: Orthodox Church of the Sovereign Mother of God

 In response to the greater religious freedom brought about by perestroika, Bereslavsky founded an organisation in Moscow called the Bogorodichnij Centr (Centre of the Mother of God), firstly as a trade union in 1989, then as a philanthropic, educational and publishing organisation in April 1991.
 In 1997, Bereslavsky’s church officially took the name ‘‘The Orthodox Church of the Sovereign Mother of God’’ (OCSMG), identifying itself with the famous ‘‘Sovereign’’ icon miraculously discovered on the very day of Nicholas II’s abdication.
 He is known as Archbishop Ioann in the religious movement.
 Bereslavsky wrote dozens of books.

 There are authors who have a negative view of the new religious movement.
 Ekaterina Elbakyan, who has a doctorate in Philosophy and is a specialist in the field of religious studies, does not.

 Bereslavsky opposes the teachings of Joseph Volotsky (which he terms "Josephism"), believing that these teachings have corrupted Russian Orthodoxy with legalism and hypocrisy, and views his movement as having revived the position of Nilus of Sora.
 He views members of the True Orthodox Church who died in Soviet prison camps as martyrs, and has spoken of Solovki prison camp as the "Golgotha of Solovki".

 In December 2006, OCSMG members who had organised an exhibit, titled Solovki—The Second Golgotha, were arrested by federal agents, having been accused of causing psychological harm to a group of students by their teacher, a member of United Russia.
 These charges were never proven; however, the Russian state began revoking registrations from the OCSMG's local congregations, prompting Bereslavsky to begin to spend more time outside of Russia.

+The OCSMG also venerates Grigori Rasputin.